 Knowledge of the law specifies that investment professionals must have a working knowledge of all applicable laws and regulations that apply where they do business.
 In situations where they are subject to different requirements, they are always to adhere to the strictest ones.
-This standard applies to rules at all levels, including national laws, local regulations, and even the CFA Code and Standards.
+This standard applies to rules at all levels, including national laws, local regulations, and even the CFA Program Code and Standards.

 Independence and Objectivity specifies the importance of avoiding conflicts of interest that may arise from accepting gifts, payments, or other favors from clients or business partners.
 It’s very important for an analyst to avoid even the appearance of bias.
 Special note is given to travel considerations.
 Although a firm may view the offer to fly its investment professionals on a third-party’s chartered jet as a cost-savings measure for the firm, the opportunity for conflict of interest arises.

-This standard states that CFA candidates and charterholders must not knowingly misrepresent information related to investment analysis, recommendations, or professional actions.
+This standard states that CFA Program candidates and charterholders must not knowingly misrepresent information related to investment analysis, recommendations, or professional actions.
 A common example of this is guaranteeing investment results.
 You cannot use information in a misleading way to influence investment decisions and you absolutely cannot promise specific investment returns or superior results in any form of communication.

 Misconduct primarily addresses issues with honesty and professional behavior.
-It is more broad than Standard I(A) Knowledge of the Law because it is concerned with any behavior that could negatively impact professional integrity.
+It is broader than Standard I(A) Knowledge of the Law because it is concerned with any behavior that could negatively impact professional integrity.
 This applies to activities as varied as refraining from drinking during business hours to conducting proper due diligence before making investment recommendations.
 Compliance with this standard means avoiding behaviors that could even affect the perception of one’s integrity.

 Standard II prohibits any activities used to manipulate investment markets.
-Maintaining public trust in financial markets is of paramount concern to the CFA Institute, and so this standard is very strict on actions that could distort markets through fraudulent or deceitful behavior.
+Maintaining public trust in financial markets is of paramount concern to CFA Institute, and so this standard is very strict on actions that could distort markets through fraudulent or deceitful behavior.